Having access to information when you're answering a chat can make the difference between a good chat and a great chat.

-To make changes to existing Tabs or create a new one from scratch for your Personal Profile page, make your way over to your Profile Icon on the top right-hand corner of the Dashboard and click the image.
-This will open a menu with options for changing how you experience the Dashboard and how your interactions with others will appear to them.
-To change your settings click the Edit Profile option from the menu.
+To make changes to existing tabs or create a new one from scratch for your Personal Profile page, make your way over to your Profile Icon in the upper-right corner of the Dashboard and click the image.
+Then, select Edit Profile in the drop-down menu.

 This will open up the My Profile area of the Dashboard, giving you options for changing not only your personal settings but also for managing your Aliases, Global Shortcuts and more.
-Clicking the Tabs option under the Profile section will allow you to make changes to and customize your Tabs.
+Click Profile in the left menu and select Tabs to make any changes to your profile tabs.

 The Details tab shows data for the current chat.
 Some details are automatically included, such as the visitor's IP address and operating system.
 Other information can be entered by you or added with a Pre-Chat Form, such as the visitor's name and email address.

 The Knowledge Base and Shortcuts tabs offer another quick way for you to access both of these features.
 You can see a complete list of all your Shortcuts or sift through your Knowledge Base to find answers to an incoming question.

 The History tab displays a record of past chats.
 Choose to view either chats with your current visitor or all chats on the property.
 If you can see this isn't the first time the visitor has entered a chat, you can quickly read through the previous chats to review the last conversation or jump to a past chat with a similar situation for a hit on how to answer the visitor's questions.